dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 ## Flent works best at speeds greater than 4Mbit

-A huge flaw in most network research today is that researchers tend to focus on achievable speeds in the lab, and are perpetually posting results in the 1mbit to 10mbit range.
-Flent lets you test at speeds up to 40Gbit.
-Most of our testing has been in the range 4-200Mbit as those are the upcoming speeds of the internet and within the range of most wifi.
+A huge flaw in much network research today is that researchers tend to focus on achievable speeds in the lab, and are perpetually posting results in the 1mbit to 10mbit range - or - focusing on the 100Gbit range - and nothing in-between where all the real end-users are.

-TCP's behaviors at lower rates are bound by different variables than TCP's behaviors at higher rates.
-Of issue are the size of the [initial window](IW10CONSIDEREDHARMFUL), loss rates, and ssthresh, and the actual TCP used.

 Our focus with flent has been measuring actually achieved rates in the field, which for ISPs ranges from 384k up to a gigabit - measuring